Key Takeaways

 Have you ever thought about blow-drying your sheets?
 Probably not.
 It’s an uncommon tip but nevertheless quite functional.

 The short bursts of hot air from your dryer can quickly warm up the sheets.
 You can do this every night before going to bed.
-Just make sure to remove it safely, use the equipment and unplug it after use.
-You can also try a bed heater that is specially created to blow air under the sheets, but it can be an expensive option.
+Just make sure to remove it safely, use the equipment, and unplug it after use.
+You can also try a bed heater designed to blow air under the sheets, but it can be an expensive option.

-Also, invest in a good quality blanket to retain all that warmth.
-Go for a down-filled blanket as it traps the heat, or use an electric blanket.
+Also, invest in a high-quality blanket to retain warmth.
+Choose a down-filled blanket to trap heat, or use an electric blanket.
 Make sure to follow the safety tips with electric bedding.

 10. Add a Floor Rug

-In addition to being used as a statement piece for your room, a floor rug can be used in winter to prevent heat loss through the floor.
-It can add underfoot warmth to the tile, wood, or concrete floor, providing a warmer surface to sit or walk on.
+In addition to serving as a statement piece in your room, a floor rug can help prevent heat loss through the floor in winter.
+It can add underfoot warmth to tile, wood, or concrete floors, providing a warmer surface for sitting or walking.

 When choosing an area rug for your room, consider its size and depth.
-A thicker and larger rug provides more protection against cold.
-A loosely woven rug will have more space in-between and won’t offer enough protection, so go for the one with a high stitch count.
+A thicker and larger rug provides more protection against the cold.
+A loosely woven rug will have more space in between and won’t offer enough protection, so go for the one with a high stitch count.

 11. Use Draft Stoppers

 A draft stopper, also known as a draft blocker, is a thick material that acts as a barrier between the outside and inside.
 When the weather gets chilly, you can use a draft stopper at the bottom of the window frame.
-You can also place them under your room doors to prevent drafts due to air exchange from the outside environment.
+You can also place them under your room doors to prevent drafts caused by air exchange with the outside.

 You can roll a thick towel and use it as a draft blocker, or you can buy a specially designed one; it’s totally up to you.
-However, a dedicated one will give your room a neat look.
+However, a dedicated one will keep your room neat.

 12. Focus on Insulation